 Understanding Our Services

-Tender Paws Veterinary Care is available by appointment on weekdays and weekends.
 Additional fees for after hours, public holidays and out of area appointments may apply.

-What is the best way to contact Tender Paws Veterinary Care?
+How can I contact Tender Paws Veterinary Care?

 We know that making decisions around end-of-life care for your beloved pet can be incredibly difficult.
 You might feel ready to talk, or you might find that typing feels a little easier right now—and that’s completely okay.